WenchaoZeng/MyWeb/README.md

 ## For web designers

 If a web developer or designer finds that the style/layout of a site is not good enough, he/she can use our tool to define a custom style for that site, upload to the server by giving his/her email, the style name, and the CSS content.
 After this, he/she, as an end user, can use the defined styles.

+## How it works

+Firstly we need a server for sharing styles.
+Secondly we build a tool (currently it's an extension of chrome browser) for submitting styles and consuming styles.